aspose-words/Aspose.Words-API-References/english/net/aspose.words/runcollection/toarray/_index.md

 ---
 title: RunCollection.ToArray
 second_title: Aspose.Words for .NET API Reference
-description: Copies all runs from the collection to a new array of runs in C#
+description: RunCollection method.
+Copies all runs from the collection to a new array of runs in C#
 type: docs
 weight: 20
 url: /net/aspose.words/runcollection/toarray/